 The winter semester starts in October and lasts until mid-February.
 During this semester, students get about 10 days of winter break in December, as well as an inter-semester break in early February.
 Winter semester exams take place in January and lasts 2 to 3 weeks.

 The summer semester, on the other hand, starts in mid-February and lasts in June.
 4 to 5 days spring break takes place in April and the final exams take place in June for 2 or 3 weeks.
-Lastly, summer holidays take place from July to September.
+Summer holidays, on the other hand, take place from July to September.

-Also, those who failed their exams in January can resit it in March, while those who failed their June exam take it again in September.
+Also, those who failed their exams in January can resit it in March, while those who failed their June exam can pass it again in September.

 Recognition of Foreign Higher Education Degrees in Poland

-Degrees obtained from EU, OECD, or EFTA countries are acknowledged in Poland.
-To confirm possession of a first cycle degree, you need to complete 3 years of studies or an equivalent duration.
+Degrees obtained in EU, OECD, or EFTA countries are acknowledged in Poland.
+To confirm that they have a first-cycle degree, students need to complete 3 years of studies or an equivalent duration.
 Similarly, for a second cycle degree, completion of second cycle studies or a 4-year-long cycle is necessary.

 Equivalency Considerations for Foreign Degrees